lacanoid/pgsparql/README.md

 SPARQL queries are compiled into Postgres views, so you can use them nicely in SQL.

 It is currently used with Virtuoso, so it is useful with sources like dbpedia.
-It might or might not with other RDF backends.
+It might or might not work with other RDF backends.

 Installation
 ------------